 Ms. Nikita Terevorha shared insights on ‘Gramya Manthan’ where tourists are provided an authentic immersive experience of rural life with stays to food.

 Amritha Darshanama – a unique concept tried by the team of Amritha University identified multiple temples across Kerala and Tamil Nadu which have a predominant theme on some of the key Yamas & Niyamas (the essential Don’ts & Dos which are the foundation to begin a Yogi’s life).
 They highlighted the need to present Yoga in its pure form as practiced by traditional Indians.
-In alignment with the fundamental values to differentiate from the degenerated practices popular in West which have reduced it to mere physical exercise.
+In alignment with the fundamental values to differentiate from the degenerated practices popular in the West which have reduced it to mere physical exercise.

 Dr. Shrinivas Tilak highlighted the upcoming trend of seeing Swasthya ie good health as a goal of Yatras in the twenty-first century.